OpenAMP/openamp-docs/demos/docker_images.rst

 The QEMU demos have a consistent terminal layout utilizing `tmux <https://en.wikipedia.org/wiki/Tmux>`_, which is a terminal multiplexer, allowing for multiple terminals to be displayed on a single window.

+..  image::  ../images/demos/tmux-layout.svg

+In the figure above the orange text is informative and the white is what is actually displayed by the docker image parts.

+There are four tmux panes.
+The left most larger pane is the Linux prompt for the OpenAMP demonstration's controller/host processor (not to be confused with the docker host).
+This is where each of the demo scripts are provided (in the home folder) to be executed.
+This pane is also where all of the input and output is performed.

+The top right tmux pane is the docker host pane, which holds the supporting files like firmware images (in a directory called my-extra-stuff) and allows you to ssh into the A53 control processor Linux instance (left most tmux pane).

+The two bottom right panes are for the UART output of the two zcu102 R5s.

 Run the QEMU based demos